jfrancemone/Intent-Prediction-and-Algorithmic-Alignment-in-Online-Dating/README.md

 Using **Propensity Score Matching (PSM)** and **Sensitivity Analysis**, I separated causal drivers from correlations:

 * **The Socialite Effect (+18.46% Lift):** Validated as a robust causal driver (Gamma = 2.3).
 Even after controlling for demographics, users who signal social behaviors are fundamentally more driven toward family building.
-    * *Recommendation:* Elevate social keywords (dinner, bar, events) as high-confidence proxies for family intent.
+    * *Recommendation:* Elevate social keywords (dinner, bar, events) as high-confidence proxies for family planning.
 * **The Techie Divergence (-19.76% Lift):** Validated as a robust deterrent (Gamma = 2.1).
 This persona represents a distinct, competing life goal focused on technological and media-related interests.
     * *Recommendation:* Implement hard segmentation.
 Do not nudge these users toward family tracks; optimize for shared-interest matching instead.
 * **The Romantic Null (-1.79% Lift):** Seeking love does not mean seeking family.
 Users using highly romantic language show zero causal increase in desire for children (p = 0.22).